A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Proof of Theorem

-Let $\sfPx$ denote the probability induced by the randomness in the PSA (i.e. the randomness in selecting records and in sampling the permutation $\sigma$), taking the input dataset $\xd$ as fixed.
+Let $\sfPx$ denote the probability induced by the randomness in the PSA (i.e., the randomness in selecting records and in sampling the permutation $\sigma$), taking the input data set $\xd$ as fixed.
 Recall that the output of the PSA is the fully saturated contingency table $C(\bm Z) = [n_{jkl}^{\bm Z}]$.

-\begin{lemma} If $\xd$ and $\xd'$ differ only by reordering of rows (i.e. $\dHamSr(\xd, \xd') = 0$), then
+\begin{lemma} If $\xd$ and $\xd'$ differ only by reordering of rows (i.e., $\dHamSr(\xd, \xd') = 0$), then

 \end{lemma}